Alvaroguijarro97/ML_Group_Project/README.md

 The questions and structures for the Atlas were designed by a group of experts in sexual and reproductive health and rights.
 They came up with an overall score on a scale from 0-100 composed of four sections with several sub-categories: "access", "legal status of abortion care”, "clinical care and service delivery", "information and on-line information"

 2. [Abortion Statistics for Germany: Genesis (statistisches Bundesamt) ID: 23311-0006](<https://www-genesis.destatis.de/genesis//online?operation=table&code=23311-0006&bypass=true&levelindex=1&levelid=1664961110565#abreadcrumb>)
-- contains state level information on abortions performed on a annual base (also available by quartal), including (among others) information about the origin of the receiving patient distinguishing between the different states of Germany and category "Foreigner"
-  - contains information for all 16 states with an annual number of about 100.000 abortions performed in Germany.
+The data set concerning abortions of the Federal Statistical Office contains information at the level of the Federal Länder on abortions performed annually, subdivided into the individual quarters.
+Furthermore, information on the origin of the patient is listed for the individual procedures, whereby a distinction is made between the various federal states and the category "foreigners".
+The dataset contains information for all 16 federal states with an annual number of about 100,000 abortions performed in Germany from 1996 up to 2021.

 3. [Foreign population: Ausländer: Bundesländer, Stichtag, Geschlecht, Altersjahre, Ländergruppierungen/Staatsangehörigkeit.
 Genesis (statistisches Bundesamt) ID: 12521-0022](<https://www-genesis.destatis.de/genesis/online#astructure>)
 - contains (among others) annual information on the share and composition of foreigners among the population of each German state.